ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 heavens will be as bright over our graves as they are now
 around our path; the world has the same attraction for off-
 spring yet unborn that she once had for ourselves, and that
-she now has for our children
+she now has for our children.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_woodhull-and-claflins-weekly_1875-06-05_10_1%2Fsim_woodhull-and-claflins-weekly_1875-06-05_10_1_jp2.zip%2Fsim_woodhull-and-claflins-weekly_1875-06-05_10_1_jp2%2Fsim_woodhull-and-claflins-weekly_1875-06-05_10_1_0005.jp2/pct:36.905953,60.225252,27.463732,11.829960/600,/0/default.jpg"/>
 </td>